james-prior/pillar-kata-roman-numeral-calculator/README.md

             even be able to run Python.

-            If one is using Linux, one has plenty of memory and CPU, so I would use regex approach for Linux.
+            If one is using Linux, one has plenty of memory and CPU, so one would use a regex approach for Linux.

+    python-6-sum-generator-regex-only-validate
+    2418bcf 2017-12-03 17:47:38 -0500
+    (4f6f45e 2017-11-19 23:10:28 -0500)

+        Inspired by C use of regex only to validate Roman numeral, but not to parse or convert it.

+        For Python, I don't know which approach I like more, that of python-3-regex-parsing-groups or this
+        in python-6-sum-generator-regex-only-validate.

 ## C library: